rushimok73/AWS-SAA-C03-Notes/README.md

 the two.
 It uses a tiny amount of storage and only stores data that's changed in the clone or changed in the original after you make the clone.

+By using Aurora cloning, you can create a new cluster that initially shares the same data pages as the original, but is a separate and independent volume.
+The process is designed to be fast and cost-effective.

 ### 1.10.9.
 Aurora Serverless

 Provides a version of Aurora database product without managing the resources.